 Amazon has entered its Second Age.
 Jeff Bezos is about to step down as CEO a generation after founding the company in 1994.
 Amazon’s market value has become second only to Apple and Microsoft, its revenues and number of employees are both second only to Walmart, and its profitability – after being famously unprofitable or profit-neutral until about 2017 – now ranks near the world’s highest.

 Middle Earth, meanwhile, is entering its Third Age.
 Christopher Tolkien, the good steward and workhorse of his father JRR’s writings, passed away in 2020 at 95 years old.
-His editing and publishing occupied a forty-year period, beginning five years after his father’s death with The Silmarillion in 1978 (itself forty years after The Hobbit was published) and ending with The Fall of Gondolin in 2018.
+His editing and publishing occupied a forty-year period, beginning five years after his father’s death with The Silmarillion in 1978 – itself forty years after The Hobbit was published.
 This same generation saw a trilogy of Middle Earth film trilogies produced, starting in 1977 with The Hobbit, the first of three animated movies (by two different directors) in the 1970s, later continuing with the live-action LOTRs directed by Peter Jackson in the 2000s, and finally coming full circle to end in a live-action/CGI hybrid Hobbit trilogy by Peter Jackson, which wrapped in 2014.
 (Jackson’s newest project, a Beatles-footage documentary, even has a bit of a tie-in here: the Beatles tried to get Stanley Kubrick to direct them in a Lord of the Rings musical in the 1960s, in which Paul would have played Frodo, George Gandalf, John Gollum and Ringo Sam!).
 The last deal Christopher Tolkien made, following the last of these movies, was to reach terms with Warner Bros. in 2017, to shop the rights to a Middle Earth TV show to …Jeff Bezos.

-Many reviewers, indeed, pointed out the absurd hypocrisy of dragon-sick Hollywood in making two extraneous Hobbit movies both of which centered around the theme of not lusting after gold.
+Many reviewers, indeed, pointed out the hypocrisy of Hollywood in making two extraneous Hobbit movies both of which centered around the theme of not lusting after gold.
 It was additionally irritating, to fans of the book, that despite making three long movies when one would have been more than sufficient, the films still cut many of the book’s scenes out of the story.